 Sometimes, cancer results from a natural process whereby genetic material replicates during cell division.
 However, environmental exposures can also hurt your DNA and render the same effect, resulting in cancer.

-The National Toxicology Program’s 14th Report on Carcinogens lists all the known environmental exposures that researchers have found to be carcinogenic (cancer causing).
+The National Toxicology Program’s 14th Report on Carcinogens lists all the known environmental exposures that researchers have found to be carcinogenic (cancer-causing).
 Typically, with these exposures, the likelihood of your developing cancer depends on several factors, including the amount of carcinogen to which you were exposed, as well as the duration of the exposure.

 One such carcinogen is asbestos.
 According to the National Cancer Institute, any time a product that contains asbestos is “disturbed,” the substance’s tiny fibers are released into the air, ready to be inhaled.

+For people who smoke cigarettes and are exposed to asbestos, the risk of lung cancer increases.
 The American Cancer Society reports that lung cancer that develops in people who work with asbestos usually occurs at least 15 years after the worker’s initial exposure to the substance.